Dr. Wayne Schmotzer - ACVS Veterinary Surgeon

 Dr. Jessica Evans

 Dr. Jessica Evans became a veterinary associate at BEMC in 2008.
 She graduated in 2007 from The Ohio State University College of Veterinary Medicine and then completed a one year internship in equine medicine, surgery, reproduction, and dentistry at BEMC.
 Her main areas of interest include dentistry, internal medicine, acupuncture, and neonatal care, however she enjoys all aspects of veterinary medicine including small animal medicine.
 She has completed advanced training in both equine and small animal dentistry.
 In Spring of 2012, she became certified in veterinary acupuncture and is now certified to perform acupuncture on both horses and small animals.
 Dr. Evans has significant equine experience, including working in the ICU unit at OSU and working with racehorses for the Ohio State Racing Commission.
 She was also a member of the Miami University Equestrian Team in undergraduate college.
-She loves to cook and is an avid outdoorsperson, enjoying skiing (both downhill and skate), snowboarding, fly fishing, mountain biking, golfing and kayaking.
+She loves to cook and is an avid outdoorsperson.
+Her and her husband Blake both enjoy skiing (both downhill and skate), snowboarding, fly fishing, mountain biking, and golfing.

 Dr. Shannon Findley